Canadian cleaning procurement glossary

 - North American Industry Classification System (NAICS)

-A standardized industry classification system used across Canada, the United States, and Mexico.
-NAICS 561720 covers janitorial services and is the dominant code for Canadian government cleaning contracts.
+A standardized industry classification system used across Canada, the United States, and Mexico to categorize businesses and procurement by sector.
+Every government requirement maps to a code; for example, NAICS 561720 covers janitorial and cleaning services.

 - Standing Offer

-A pre-arranged Canadian government procurement vehicle that lets buyers issue call-ups for cleaning services on demand, at pre-negotiated rates, without re-running a full RFP each time.
+A pre-arranged Canadian government procurement vehicle that lets buyers issue call-ups for goods or services on demand, at pre-negotiated rates, without re-running a full RFP each time.

 - Supply Arrangement

 A federal Canadian procurement vehicle that pre-qualifies vendors for future competitive call-ups, without committing to fixed pricing up front.
-Used for cleaning categories where requirements vary site-to-site.
+Used for categories where requirements vary from one job to the next.

 - Incumbent Vendor